How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 5. Mix high-intensity and low-intensity workouts

-As well doing both muscle-building and cardio exercises, if you want to lose belly fat it’s also important to vary the intensity of your workout.
+As well doing both muscle-building and cardio exercises, if you want to lose belly fat it’s also important to switch up the pace of your workout.

-Every time you workout, you should exercise both aerobically (a little out of breath but not gasping) and anaerobically (going flat out, like when running for a bus) to torch your abdominal fat.
+Every time you workout, you should exercise using both steady state (working hard but not at max capacity, such as during brisk jog) and high intensity (going flat out, like sprinting) to torch your abdominal fat.

-Aerobic exercise needs oxygen to give muscles energy and generally requires moderate exertion.
-Examples include steady-state running, cycling and swimming.
-It’s a crucial part of losing weight quickly because it uses both sugar and fat as its energy source.
-However, to burn fat, you need to do it for long enough to go through all your sugar stores, as that's the energy that will be consumed first.
+Steady state or aerobic exercises include cycling, running or uphill hiking.
+It’s a crucial part of losing belly fat because it burns through your fat stores.
+However, it also uses your sugar stores for energy first, so you need to do steady-state for long enough to use up all that sugar before it eats into your fat reserves.

-Anaerobic exercise primarily uses sugar as its fuel due to exercising in short bursts.
-This doesn’t mean that it’s not good for weight loss, though: anaerobic exercise helps build muscle, and as we explained above, this will help you torch fat even when still by improving your muscle-to-fat ratio.
-Anaerobic exercises are high intensity exercises like explosive weight lifting, sprinting or even spin classes.
+High intensity workouts use mainly sugar for fuel, so they don't hit the fat right away, but it does help in building muscle, which will help you torch fat even on days you're not exercising.
+Explosive weight lifting, sprinting and HIIT-friendly exercises like mountain climbers are all great high-intensity exercises.

-A running watch or fitness tracker will help you to gauge the intensity of your workout by monitoring your heart rate.
+A good fitness tracker will help you to gauge the intensity of your workout by monitoring your heart rate.
 For overall fitness trackers, check out the Fitbit Versa Lite above, but for a dedicated running watch, you can't beat the Garmin Forerunner 645, the best on the market right now.

 • Find out more about heart rate zone training